hvgupta/COMP4321_searchEngine_Group1/README.md

 - sqlite3 as the dbms (database management system)
 - email.utils and datetime to convert RFC 2822 time into timestamp and from timestamp to normal date
 - re for regex, to remove the symbols and numbers in the documents
-- asyncio, for increasing the running speed
+- asyncio, for increasing the running speed by asynchronous
 - pathlib to get the absolute path of the files so that the database file can be accessed correctly
 - nltk.stem as stemmer
 - itertools, for converting list of 1-tuple to a list
-- collections, for the occurrence of the texts
+- collections, for counting the occurrence of the texts
-- numpy, for calculating the pagerank and
+- numpy, for calculating the pagerank
-- math, for the calculation of log2 for the tfxidf.
+- math, for the calculation of idf.
 - time, for measuring the overall running time of the program
 - flask, for the frontend
 - timeit, to count the running time for the query.
-- argparse, for accepting flags for main.py

 Users are suggested to run the program in macOS or Linux, with bash or zsh as the shell since the coding and tests are performed on a Unix-based platform.
 However, they can also run the program on Windows.